caribank/yawarana-sketch/output/github/README.md

 -   <a id="source-dixon2010basic"> </a>Dixon, Robert M. W. 2010.
 Basic
     linguistic theory volume 2: Grammatical topics.
 (2.)
 Oxford: Oxford University Press.
+-   <a id="source-gildea2018reconstructing"> </a>Gildea, Spike.
+2018.
+    Reconstructing the copula and nonverbal predicate constructions in Cariban.
+In Overall, Simon E. and Vallejos, Rosa and Gildea, Spike (eds.), Nonverbal predication in Amazonian languages, 365–402.
+    Amsterdam: John Benjamins.